 Color & Appearance

-Spruce heartwood is a clean, pale creamy-white to light yellowish-white — noticeably brighter and more uniform than Eastern White Pine or SYP.
+Spruce heartwood is a clean, pale creamy-white to light yellowish-white — noticeably brighter and more uniform than Eastern White Pine or Arkansas Yellow Pine.
 The grain is fine, straight, and even, with small, tight knots that appear as subtle visual accents rather than dominant features.
 This clean, light-toned appearance makes Spruce the species of choice for contemporary interiors, beach houses, and any space where a bright, airy feel is the design goal.

 Staining Advantages